minaz99/MinaAssignment/README.md

 >3.
 After installing npm, run `npm start` to start the development server on your localhost.
 >4.
 Web page should appear on your brower displaying the web app.

+**More details about npm and how to run the web application are provided in the README file inside the `task` directory**

-**No need to switch to any branches as no other branches were created nor merged as it seemed as was no need to create a new branches for every functionality.**
+**Note: No need to switch to any branches as no other branches were created nor merged as it seemed as was no need to create a new branches for every functionality.**